kkj6235/Simple-MIPS-Simulator/README.md

  This repository provides the skeleton codes to simulate the MIPS instructions.
 First, we recommend you to be familar with the code structure.
  The `proc.h` file defines the `struct MIPS32_porc_t` to model the MIPS processor and you can find the `struct inst_t` type how we represent the
  MIPS instructions.
-To simulate the main memory for the MIPS processor, we have the `mem.h` and `mem.c` files that support loading data and instructions to the simulated memory.
+To simulate the main memory for the MIPS processor, we have the `mem.h` and `mem.c` files that support reading and writing data from/to the simulated memory.

  Second, you may need to understand how the simulated MIPS processor and memory are configured.
 The `sce212sim.c` file includes the entry poit (main function) and initalize the system with the `void initialize(char *program_filename)` function.
 It loads the given  MIPS binary file